Longshoremen and Asbestos Exposure

 Multiple Claims

-Longshoremen can often pursue LHWCA benefits AND third-party lawsuits, potentially maximizing total compensation.
+Longshoremen can often pursue LHWCA benefits AND third-party lawsuits, which frequently produce the largest combined recovery.